Gh0st0ne/JScanner/README.md

 1. Concurrent scanning of all any endpoints for javascript using complex predefined regexes.
 2. Ability to define custom regex both case sensitive and case insensitive.
 3. Regex for DOM XSS sinks, sources, web services, hidden parameters, endpoints etc are already there
-4. GIL may slow down its speed but built with faster_than_requests, ~40x faster than requests.
+4. Its built with faster_than_requests, ~40x faster than requests.
-5. Shannon entropy to catches whats missed by regex.
+5. Shannon entropy to catches whats missed by regex (may cause lengthy output and thus disabled by default)

 ## Usage
 ```